Privacy Policy

 11. HOW YOU CAN ACCESS OR CORRECT YOUR PERSONAL INFORMATION

-It is your responsibility to ensure that the personal information you provide is accurate, complete and up-to-date.
+We will take reasonable steps to ensure that all personal information we hold is accurate, complete and up-to-date but it is your responsibility to ensure that the personal information you provide is accurate, complete and up-to-date.

-You may request access to the information we hold about you, or request that we update or correct any personal information we hold about you, or ask us to restrict or cease processing your personal information or even delete your personal information, by setting out your request in writing and sending it to us at [email protected]
+You may request access to the information we hold about you, or request that we update or correct any personal information we hold about you, or ask us to restrict or cease processing your personal information or even delete your personal information, by setting out your request in writing and sending it to us at [email protected].

 12. RETENTION

 The length of time we keep your personal information depends on what it is and whether we have an ongoing business need to retain it (for example, to provide you with a service you’ve requested or to comply with applicable legal requirements such as money laundering and financial reporting legislation).
+The Health (Retention of Health Information) Regulations 1996 state that health agencies must keep any health records they hold for a patient for 10 years from the last time they provided services to that patient.

 We’ll retain your personal information for as long as we have a relationship with you and for a period of time afterwards where we have an ongoing business need to retain it, in accordance with our internal retention policies and practices.
 Following that period, we’ll make sure it’s deleted or anonymised.
 Otherwise, as a general rule, we only keep your personal information for as long as we require it for the purposes of providing you with our Services.